-MBSYEP will start on Monday, June 26, 2017, and end on Friday, August 4, 2017.
+The Mayor Marion Barry Summer Youth Employment Program (MBSYEP) will start on Monday, June 28, 2021, and will end on Friday, August 6, 2021.

-Responsibilities of MBSYEP Team
+MBSYEP Team

-The MBSYEP Team is here to assist you and consists of the following employees:
+The MBSYEP team is here to assist you and consists of the following key staff members:

-- MBSYEP Program Liaison A MBSYEP employee who serves each sector (e.g. private sector, community-based organization) as the primary contact for the Employer/Host Coordinator. - MBSYEP Monitor A MBSYEP employee assigned to worksites to monitor the environment, advocate for youth, and support Supervisors with any issues they are experiencing.
+- MBSYEP Program Liaison Serves as the primary contact for the employer/host coordinator. - MBSYEP Monitor Monitors the environment of assigned worksites, advocates for youth involved in MBSYEP and offers support for supervisors with any issues they are experiencing.

-For daily communications, Supervisors and Payroll Coordinators should contact their Employer/Host Coordinator who will work directly with the MBSYEP Program Liaison to resolve issues.
+For daily communications, supervisors and payroll coordinators should contact their employer/host coordinator who will work directly with the MBSYEP program liaison to resolve issues.